 Education: University of Georgia, Georgia State University Andrew Young School of Policy Studies (MS)

 Hobbies: Wading in creeks, growing food, reading novels, watching great TV, and my new hobby, porch drinking

 Charities: ACLU, Atlanta Community Food Bank, Los Vecinos de Buford Highway, the Bail Project

 Legal and Advocacy Director

 Azadeh Shahshahani works to protect the human rights of immigrants and Muslim, Middle Eastern, and South Asian communities throughout the Southeast.
-She helped produce a widely read 2017 report, Imprisoned Justice, exposing conditions in two of Georgia’s largest immigration detention centers.
+She helped produce a widely read 2017 report, Imprisoned Justice, exposing conditions in two of Georgia’s largest immigration detention centers; her recent work includes documenting violations at the Irwin County Detention Center, including invasive gynecological procedures without consent.
 She also played a key role in convincing the City of Atlanta to stop detaining immigrants in the city jail.
-A past president of the National Lawyers Guild, Shahshahani has served on international delegations focusing on election monitoring and political prisoners.
-She previously worked as the national security and immigrant-rights project director with the American Civil Liberties Union of Georgia.
+A past president of the National Lawyers Guild, Shahshahani previously worked as the national security and immigrant-rights project director with the American Civil Liberties Union of Georgia.

 Education: University of Michigan (MA), University of Michigan Law School (JD)